Artificial Human Intelligence: The role of Humans in the Development of Next Generation AI: Human-Level AI and Challenges/Perspectives

 \subsubsection{The effect of neuroscience studies for real-world stimuli}

-In traditional neuroscience research, most experiments are conducted within the confines of highly controlled laboratory environments.
-While these controlled settings are invaluable for isolating specific variables, formulating hypotheses and understanding fundamental neural mechanisms, they often fall short of capturing the complexity and variability of real-world experiences.
-To bridge this gap, it is increasingly recognized that incorporating real-world stimuli into experimental designs—integrating multisensory signals and introducing various confounds—can significantly enhance the ecological validity of neuroscience studies \cite{shamay2019real,francken2018neuroscience}.
+{Traditional neuroscience experiments are typically conducted in highly controlled laboratories.
+While such settings are invaluable for testing isolated hypotheses and uncovering fundamental neural mechanisms, they often fail to capture the complexity of real-world experiences.
+Incorporating real-world stimuli—through multisensory signals and diverse confounds—can therefore enhance the ecological validity of neuroscience studies \cite{shamay2019real}.}

-By designing experiments that more closely mirror the diverse and dynamic conditions encountered in everyday life, researchers can gain a deeper understanding of how the brain processes the rich tapestry of sensory information received on a daily basis.
-For example, rather than presenting isolated visual or auditory cues, skilfully integrated into experiments could involve scenarios where participants navigate through virtual or augmented reality environments, responding to a combination of sights, sounds, and even tactile feedback in different settings such as brain-computer interfaces \cite{wen2020current, krugliak2022towards}.
-This approach not only provides insights into how different sensory modalities interact in the brain but also reveals how contextual factors, such as distractions or emotional states, influence perception and decision-making.
+By designing experiments that more closely mirror the diverse and dynamic conditions encountered in everyday life, researchers can gain a deeper understanding of how the brain processes the rich tapestry of sensory information received on a daily basis. {For example, instead of presenting isolated visual or auditory cues, experiments can immerse participants in VR/AR scenarios that combine synchronized sights, sounds, and tactile feedback—more closely approximating real-world interactions and yielding richer data for Brain-Computer Interfaces (BCIs) \cite{wen2020current}.
+This approach provides insights into how different sensory modalities interact in the brain and reveals how contextual factors, such as distractions or emotional states, influence perception and decision-making.}

-Furthermore, studying the brain's response to real-world stimuli can uncover how neural processes adapt to complex and unpredictable environments.
-This line of research is particularly relevant for understanding higher-order cognitive functions such as attention, memory, and problem-solving, which are constantly challenged by the multifaceted nature of real-world tasks.
-By moving beyond the artificial simplicity of lab-based experiments, neuroscience research can begin to unravel the brain's remarkable ability to filter, integrate, and make sense of the overwhelming amount of information, encountered daily in natural settings.

-Ultimately, this natural shift towards more realistic experimental paradigms holds the potential to transform our basic understanding of brain function, offering new insights into how neural circuits support adaptive behavior in the real world where the brain is constantly exposed to multi-modal sensory input.
-Such advances could pave the way for more effective interventions and technologies designed to support cognitive function in everyday life, from improving educational tools to developing brain-machine interfaces that operate seamlessly within the complexities of the real world \cite{9919502, 9477841, wen2020current}.